Kaliningrad: Diplomatic missions

 In 2004 Germany opened a consulate general in Kaliningrad.
 This consulate allows Kaliningrad residents to get Schengen visas without having to travel to Moscow.
 An agreement between Gerhard Schröder, Chancellor of Germany, and President of Russia Vladimir Putin established the consulate in light of Lithuania and Poland, which surround Kaliningrad, joining the EU.
 Russian concerns with Germany wanting the former Königsberg back had stifled earlier plans for a German consulate.

 Small border traffic law

-Poland and the Russian Federation have an agreement whereby residents of Kaliningrad and the Polish cities of Olsztyn, Elbląg and Gdańsk may obtain special cards permitting repeated travel between the two countries, crossing the Polish–Russian border.
+Poland and the Russian Federation have an agreement whereby residents of Kaliningrad and the Polish cities of Olsztyn, Elbląg and Gdańsk may obtain "small border traffic" cards permitting repeated travel between the two countries, crossing the Polish–Russian border.
 As of July 2013, Poland had issued 100,000 of the cards.
-That year, the influx of Russians visiting Poland to shop at the Biedronka and Lidl supermarkets was novel enough to be featured in songs by musical group Parovoz.